Salted Caramel Cheesecake Pie

 My answer is this:

 You’ve liked the same dude since freshman year?
 Dang.
 It’s too bad dudes in high school don’t know how to act.
 I’m 30 and most dudes my age don’t know how to act.
 Here’s the deal.
 You can sneak this dude behind the bungalows to make-out with him… that’s it.
 Simple.
 (Mom… I didn’t do any of this.
 Seriously.
 That’s not even a lie to spare your feelings).
 Mostly you just have to wait for this dude to grow up.
 That will probably take a while.
 Sorry high school is so awkward and confusing.
 We’ve all been there…. except without the text messaging confusion.
 Make-out or don’t… but don’t make it too complicated.
-In short, go to college, don’t sleep around, learn how to be an awesome and independent woman.
+In short: go to college and learn how to be an awesome and independent woman.
 No biggie.

 Oh!
 Also… learn how to make an awesome cheesecake and feel good about your life.